Important news before you travel:

 © 2019 - streamfare.net

-Did you know that Fox News is one of the most watched news channels in America?
-Ratings for Fox News since it's beginnings in 1996 have grown dramatically and has (according to the current Nielsen Ratings) overtaken all other news networks including: CNN and MSNBC.
+Did you know that Fox News is the most watched news channels in America?
+Fox News live stream has been around since 1996 and the news channel has grown dramatically since then.
+According to the current Nielsen Ratings it has overtaken all other major news networks including: CNN and MSNBC.

-Fox News first launched on October 7, 1996.
-The channel was created by Australian-American media mogul Rupert Murdoch, who hired former Republican Party media consultant and CNBC executive Roger Ailes as its founding CEO.
+Fox News first launched on October 7, 1996 as an alternative to the liberal CNN news channel.
+The Fox News live stream channel was created by Australian-American media mogul Rupert Murdoch, who hired former Republican Party media consultant and CNBC executive Roger Ailes as its founding CEO.
 In February 1996, after former U.S. Republican Party political strategist and NBC executive Roger Ailes left cable television channel America's Talking (now MSNBC), Murdoch asked him to start Fox News Channel.

-Fox News grew during the late 1990s and 2000s to become a dominant cable news network in the United States.
+Fox News has grown since the late 1990s and 2000s to become a dominant cable news network in the United States.
 Rupert Murdoch is the current chairman and acting CEO of Fox News.

 During the election cycle of 2016 Fox News has gained a larger audience due in part to the phenomenon of Donald Trump.
 Trump's popularity on both sides of the political isle has driven many new viewers to Fox News as well as to it's competitors such as CNN and MSNBC.